 “So, what do we do now?”

 Rolf drew a long sip from his pint.
-“Well, I suppose we ought to pursue the small matter of finding a room for the night at some point.
+“Well, I suppose at some point we ought to pursue the small matter of finding a room for the night.
 Otherwise, I'm not sure.
 Perhaps we ought to look for the places where the original sightings took place.”